shengslogar/shengslogar/README.md

 ### Hey there! 🌊

 Welcome to my...
 GitHub??
-I'm currently hanging out in Milwaukee, Wisconsin building [Diglactic](https://diglactic.com), where we thoughtfully create apps, for humans.
-Laravel + Vue.js + SCSS are my current go-to.
+These days I'm building web apps out in freezing Milwaukee, Wisconsin.
+Laravel, Vue.js + TypeScript + Tailwind CSS, and MySQL make up my stack of choice.

 I like naps, sunsets, and ice cream.
 Code, too, sometimes.
 These days you can catch me going gasping for air on a run or gliding along on my [Onewheel](https://onewheel.com/).